andrewaguiar/andrewaguiar.github.io/_posts/2017-08-23-rails-how-to-create-rails-applications-more-secure.md

 In the real world it doesn't always happen, some gems can be abandoned without support, some people don't pay attention in security notes and rarely update the gems, other people even lock their gems versions and never update them.

-In my opinion the most important action to keep things secure is update your software frequently, also here enters a rule I like to follow, (**the most you have, the most you have to worry about**).
+In my opinion the most important action to keep things secure is update your software often, also here enters a rule I like to follow, (**the most you have, the most you have to worry about**).
 Don't start putting any gem in your project indiscriminately.
 Each gem you use is a potential source of vulnerability.
 Also you should constantly search about bugs found in your gems.

-To automatize this process I recommend using the gem [bundler-audit](https://github.com/rubysec/bundler-audit)
+To automate this process I recommend using the gem [bundler-audit](https://github.com/rubysec/bundler-audit)

 ```ruby
 gem 'bundler-audit'